Murder of Travis Alexander: Discovery and investigation

 Alexander missed an important conference call on the evening of June 4.
 The following day, Arias met Ryan Burns in the Salt Lake City suburb of West Jordan and attended business meetings for the conference.
 Burns later said that he noticed that Arias's formerly blonde hair was now dark brown and that she had cuts on her hands.
-On June 6, she left Salt Lake City and drove west toward California.
+On June 6, she left Salt Lake City and drove west toward California in a vehicle rented from Budget Rent-A-Car.
 She called Alexander several times and left several voicemail messages for him.
 She also accessed his cell-phone voicemail system.
 When Arias returned the car on June 7, it had been driven about 2800 mi.
 The rental clerk testified that the car was missing its floor mats and had red stains on its front and rear seats.
 However, it could not be verified that the car had floor mats when Arias had picked it up, and the red stains could not be analyzed as the car had been cleaned before police could examine it.

 On June 9, having been unable to reach Alexander, a concerned group of friends went to his home.
 His roommates had not seen him for several days, but they believed that he was out of town and thus did not suspect that anything was amiss.
 After finding a key to Alexander's bedroom, the group entered and found large pools of blood in the hallway to the master bathroom and Alexander's body in the shower.
 In the 9-1-1 call (not heard by the jury), the dispatcher asked whether Alexander had been suicidal or if anyone was angry enough to hurt him.
 Alexander's friends mentioned Arias by name as a possible suspect, stating that Alexander had told them that she had been stalking him, accessing his Facebook account, and slashing his car's tires.